 While this system is changing, we are still a ways from when flexible hours at full-time jobs become the norm.
 If you take up stay at home mom jobs, you get to decide your own level of commitment, hours, and workload you want to take up.
 Some jobs for stay at home moms are full-time.
 However, that choice is yours and yours alone.

-Frequently asked questions: 3 popular FAQs about stay at home mom jobs
+Frequently asked questions about stay at home mom jobs

 What are some commonly asked questions about stay at home mom jobs?
 Get your questions answered with these three FAQs.